Skip to main content

 Write your custom metric

-Use the code editor to write your custom metric.
+Select the step level you’d like to apply this metric to (ie: Sessions, Traces, LlmSpan, etc…).
+Then, use the code editor to write your custom metric.
 The editor provides a template with the required functions and helpful comments to guide you.Code editorThe code editor allows you to write and test your metric directly in the browser.
-You’ll need to define at least the scorer_fn and aggregator_fn functions as described below.
+You’ll need to define scorer_fn and aggregator_fn functions as described below.

 4